-Research shows that late stage diagnosis is a major contributor to the UK’s poor survival rates for ovarian cancer.
-GPs play a crucial role in ruling out ovarian cancer at the first suspicion, to ensure women are diagnosed at the earliest possible stage.
+GPs play a crucial role in ruling out ovarian cancer at the first suspicion, and ensuring women are diagnosed at the earliest possible stage.
 National guidelines set out how GPs should assess and refer women with symptoms that could be caused by ovarian cancer.

 - Risk factors

 - Common problems diagnosing ovarian cancer

 - Screening programmes

 Guidance issued by NICE and SIGN recognise the following symptoms most commonly associated with ovarian cancer.